edgarshmavonyan/mergeable_heaps/README.md

 The file with tests is unit_test.cpp.

 They check the time of insert, extract and meld and the correctness of the implementation using CFoolHeap which is implemented using stl.

+To call the heap of the required type there are inheritants of HeapList:

+1) BinomialHeapList

+2) LeftistHeapList

+3) SkewHeapList

+4) FoolHeapList